paviro/KoShelf/README.md

 KoShelf can operate in several modes:

 1. **Static Site Generation**: Generate a static site once and exit (default when `--output` is specified without `--watch`)
-2. **Web Server Mode**: Builds a static site in a temporary folder and serves it, automatically rebuilds on book changes (default when `--output` is not specified)
+2. **Web Server Mode**: Serves the embedded React app at `/` with runtime API endpoints under `/api/**`, and automatically refreshes data on library changes (default when `--output` is not specified)
 3. **Watch Mode**: Generate a static site, rebuilding when book files change (when both `--output` and `--watch` are specified)

 ### Command Line Options

 - `-i, --library-path`: Path(s) to folders containing ebooks (EPUB, FB2, MOBI) and/or comics (CBZ, CBR) with KoReader metadata.
 Can be specified multiple times. (optional if `--statistics-db` is provided)
-- `--docsettings-path`: Path to KOReader's `docsettings` folder for users who store metadata separately (requires `--books-path`, mutually exclusive with `--hashdocsettings-path`)
+- `--docsettings-path`: Path to KOReader's `docsettings` folder for users who store metadata separately (requires `--library-path`, mutually exclusive with `--hashdocsettings-path`)
-- `--hashdocsettings-path`: Path to KOReader's `hashdocsettings` folder for users who store metadata by content hash (requires `--books-path`, mutually exclusive with `--docsettings-path`)
+- `--hashdocsettings-path`: Path to KOReader's `hashdocsettings` folder for users who store metadata by content hash (requires `--library-path`, mutually exclusive with `--docsettings-path`)
-- `-s, --statistics-db`: Path to the `statistics.sqlite3` file for additional reading stats (optional if `--books-path` is provided)
+- `-s, --statistics-db`: Path to the `statistics.sqlite3` file for additional reading stats (optional if `--library-path` is provided)
 - `-o, --output`: Output directory for the generated site
 - `-p, --port`: Port for web server mode (default: 3000)
 - `-w, --watch`: Enable file watching with static output (requires `--output`)